Ford Focus Active hatchback review

 Next to most crossovers, the Focus Active's hatchback origins and relatively low roofline bring inherent advantages when it comes to running costs.
 When equipped with a six-speed manual gearbox the 1.0-litre three-cylinder Ecoboost manages 54.3mpg in mild-hybrid form.

 The Focus Active is offered with a 1.5-litre diesel engine.
-It’s more expensive to buy but could make sense if you have a high annual mileage, returning up to 67.3mpg in manual form and 61.4mpg in automatic guise.
+It’s more expensive to buy but could make sense if you have a high annual mileage, returning up to 57.6mpg - but it’s at its best on the motorway and should easily beat the petrol versions there for efficiency.

 Road tax is levied at the discounted VED rate each year for the mild-hybrid equipped models, with the regular powered variants incurring the standard rate.
 Despite the rugged looks, servicing a Focus Active should be just as affordable as for a regular hatchback or estate model.